 - Bills and loose ends - Pay off any existing

-bills before moving, and return DVDs or library books and cancel
+bills before moving, and change or cancel any memberships you have

 - Sell unwanted items - Get rid of any unwanted